 Ready access to fire hydrants is more of an issue in winter when snow and snow banks can often bury many hydrants.
 The Saukville Water Utility and the Fire Department encourage property owners to clear snow away from any hydrant on or near their property.
 Your assistance is greatly appreciate and could help save a life.

-The water facilities includes approximately 32 miles of distribution mains, four deep wells, one water tower, and one standpipe with storage capacity totaling 1,000,000 gallons.
+The water facilities includes approximately 32 miles of distribution mains, five deep wells, one water tower, and one standpipe with storage capacity totaling 1,000,000 gallons.
 This system provides groundwater supply to all industrial and commercial establishments, and all residential units of the Village.
 The current average day pumpage is 1.2 mgd.

 The water is of generally high quality, although some water treatment is employed to improve characteristics and to meet 'safe drinking water' standards.
 Chlorine addition has been implemented at the wells for disinfection and general 'safe water' purposes.
 The Village water supply contains approximately 21 grains of hardness which is judged as "very hard water" and typically requires the private use of an in-home water softener.